 The maximum amount you’re normally able to borrow with a personal loan is around £25,000.
 The maximum you can usually borrow on a credit card is around £5,000.
 If you’re thinking of borrowing a smaller amount of money, it might be worth considering getting a credit card rather than a loan.

 The advantage of a credit card is that it gives you a little more flexibility than a loan – you can borrow money as and when you want and you can pay it back as soon as you want.
 In contrast, a loan will give you a fixed sum of money, a set amount of interest to repay and most likely a repayment plan that you’re locked in to for a certain amount of time.

 The other thing to bear in mind is that if you’re able to get a 0% interest offer on a new credit card this is an even cheaper way to borrow as it’s likely there’ll be little or no charge at all.
 Of course, this only works if you remember to make repayments on time and if you pay off the card before the 0% interest offer runs out.

 Lenders tend to charge different rates of APR depending on how much money you borrow.
 Typically, the more money you borrow, the less APR you are charged.
 Often the amount of money you need to borrow to get a lower APR rate can be small – it’s a case of finding the amount that tips you into the next APR bracket.
 If you want to work out how to get the cheapest APR (and therefore cheapest overall cost of your loan) it’s probably worth doing some calculations to work out the best amount to borrow.

-Below we’ve included an example to show how the amount you borrow can affect the cost of your loan.
-Remember that this is just an example and you’ll need to make sure you do your own calculations once you know the terms of the loan you’re considering.
+Here's an example to show how the amount you borrow can affect the cost of your loan.
+(Remember since this is just an example you’ll need to do your own calculations once you know the terms of the loan you’re considering).